-- After 15 minutes, rinse of the salt.
+- After 15 minutes, rinse off the salt.

-- Place squash rings on baking tray and drizzle with olive oil or avocado oil.
+- Place squash rings on a baking sheet and drizzle with olive oil or avocado oil.

-- roast in oven for about 30-35 minutes or until skin is more tender.
+- Roast in the oven for 30-35 minutes, or until skin is more tender.

 - Remove from oven.
 Set aside to cool.

-- When cooling, make your sauce and scallops.
+- While the squash cools, make your sauce and scallops.

-- Place your garlic and oil in a sauce pan on medium low until it starts to “pop.”
-Around 2-3 minutes.
+- Place your garlic and oil in a saucepan on medium-low heat until it starts to pop and sizzle, about 2-3 minutes.
 You will smell the garlic fragrance.

 - Next add in your pumpkin, coconut cream, miso, and spices.
 If too thick, add in a few tbsp of broth to thin out.